thushana/alameda-election-2025-proposition-50/README.md

 If you see something off, feel free to [email me](mailto:thushan@thushan.net).

+*_To be wildly transparent, I actively canvassed for Prop.
+50 at Alameda's ferries a couple times, and had a lawn sign in support of this proposition in our yard._

 ## Methodology

 This tool uses data from the Alameda County Registrar of Voters and others: